Coffs Harbour Health Campus Refugee Health (new arrival) Clinic

 Referrals to the clinic are accepted from: health professionals, settlement service providers, NGO’s, individuals and carers.

 Services provided include:

-- Initial medications prescribed through the clinic supplied free of charge
+- initial medications prescribed through the clinic and supplied free of charge

 - STARTTS (NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors)

-GP clinic every Monday 1-5pm (excluding public holidays)
+GP clinic every Monday and Wednesday 9am to 4pm (excluding public holidays).